ammarzeyad/Project-Tools/tools.md

 - for the part of documentation in this method it take a long time to git done.

 - it fouce in the feedback and the discussions which it will take a too time  for the team.

+• Black box testing we care about the output
+• Linux because its an open source and its fast
+• Vs code benefits
+• Github open community it enhances the communication between the team members by using the same repo and write code together